GSharker/G-Shark/README.md

 [G-Shark Doc](https://gsharker.github.io/G-Shark/)

 ## Our Codebase

-This is an example of using the [repo-visualizer](https://github.com/githubocto/repo-visualizer) GitHub Action.

 We've included the generated diagram by adding it to the README:

 ![Visualization of this repo](media/diagram.svg)